 BMJ is committed to transparency.
 Every article we publish includes a description of its provenance (commissioned or not commissioned) and whether it was internally or externally peer reviewed.
 Plagiarism is the appropriation of the language, ideas, or thoughts of another without crediting their true source and representation of them as one’s own original work.
 BMJ is a member of CrossCheck by CrossRef and iThenticate. iThenticate is a plagiarism screening service that verifies the originality of content submitted before publication.
 BMJ runs manuscripts through iThenticate during the peer review process.
 Authors, researchers, and freelancers can also use iThenticate to screen their work before submission by visiting www.ithenticate.com.

-JITC is an open access journal and levies an Article Processing Charge (APC) of $2,800 (exclusive of VAT for UK and EU authors).
-Members of the Society for Immunotherapy of Cancer (SITC) are entitled to a lower APC of $1,400 (exclusive of VAT for UK and EU authors).
+JITC is an open access journal and levies an Article Processing Charge (APC) of $2,885 (exclusive of VAT for UK and EU authors).
 There are no submission, color or page charges.
-If you are eligible for the SITC membership discount, you will receive a discount code from the journal’s editorial production assistant after acceptance; you must then enter that code when prompted during the checkout process in order to receive your discounted rate.
 As one of the founding members of the HINARI Access to Research in Health Programme, we provide free access to all of our journals and our journals archive to local, not-for-profit institutions in low income countries.
 In addition, we appreciate that some authors do not have access to funding to cover publication costs and we offer waivers through our Open Access Waiver Fund.
 We will accept part payment where only limited funds are available, and we offer waivers to authors in exceptional circumstances, on request.
+For information on waivers and discounts, see Waivers and Discounts below.

 Authors should ensure that research articles are written in accordance with the relevant research reporting guidelines.